TelloTalk/AndroidSDKs/ChatSDK/Readme.md

 Initiate SDK with a user to start receiving messages and to access chat interface:

 ```java

 telloApiClient.registerUser(String profileId, String name, String mobileNumber, String customerType, HashMap<String, String> hashMap, OnSuccessListener<Boolean> successListener)

 ```

-This method will return true/false if user is register or not.
+In this method the `HashMap<String, String>` is optional.It will return true/false if user is register or not.
 If this method returns true, SDK will start receiving messages and you can access SDK user interface when needed.

 ### Set Locality